Wimpole Estate

 Wimpole Estate is a large estate containing Wimpole Hall, a country house located within the civil parish of Wimpole, Cambridgeshire, England, 9 mi southwest of Cambridge.
 The house began in 1640 and its 3000 acre of parkland and farmland are owned by the National Trust.
-It is the only visitor attraction in the National Trust portfolio that has a working farm, Home Farm, which is one of the largest centres for rare breeds in the UK.
-The estate is generally open to the public and received more than 370,000 visitors in 2024.
+It has a working farm, Home Farm, which houses rare breed animals.
+The estate is open to the public and received more than 409,000 visitors in 2025.

 History

 Sited close to the great Roman road, Ermine Street, Wimpole was listed in the Domesday Book of 1086.
-At that time there was a moated manor house set in a small 81 ha deer-park.
+At that time there was a moated manor house set in a small 81 ha deer park.
 Situated to the north and south of this were three medieval villages: Bennall End, Thresham End and Green End.

 The estate was held by the Chicheley family for more than 250 years, beginning in 1428 with Henry Chichele who was Archbishop of Canterbury.
 The last of this family to hold the house was the politician Thomas Chicheley, who was responsible for the "new" house that was completed in 1650.
 Chicheley established the "formal gardens and architectural landscape".
 He enjoyed the house for 36 years until, weighed down by financial problems, he was forced to sell to Sir John Cutler.
 In 1689, Sir John gave it as a marriage settlement to his daughter Elizabeth and her husband Charles Robartes, 2nd Earl of Radnor.
 Lord Radnor extended the formal gardens and dug out fishponds.
 On the death of Elizabeth in 1697, without an heir, the estate passed to Edmund Boulter, nephew of Sir John Cutler.
 In 1710 it was in the possession of John Holles, 1st Duke of Newcastle-upon-Tyne, who left it to his daughter Lady Henrietta Cavendish Holles upon his death the following year.
 Upon Henrietta's marriage, in 1713, it became the possession of her husband Edward Harley, 2nd Earl of Oxford and Earl Mortimer.
-In 1740, Edward sold Wimpole to Philip Yorke, 1st Earl of Hardwicke, in order to pay off his debts.
-The Earls of Hardwicke held it until it passed into the hands of Thomas Agar-Robartes, 6th Viscount Clifden, and then his son, Francis Agar-Robartes, 7th Viscount Clifden who, in 1930, departed to Lanhydrock upon the death of his father.

-On 27 October 1843, Queen Victoria and Prince Albert visited the hall.
-They listened to speeches by local politicians including Charles Yorke, 4th Earl of Hardwicke, and dinner was served for 26 people.
-A ball was held in the evening.
-On 28 October 1843, Her Majesty visited the farm in the morning before departing for London.